bevyengine/bevy/release-content/release-notes/bevy_solari.md

 (TODO: Embed bevy_solari logo here, or somewhere else that looks good)

 Special thanks to @Vecvec for adding raytracing support to wgpu.

-## Goals

-Answer the following:

-- What has been changed or added?
-- Why is this a big deal for users?
-- How can they use it?

-## Style Guide

-You may use markdown headings levels two and three, and must not start with a heading.
-Prose is appreciated, but bullet points are acceptable.
-Copying the introduction from your PR is often a good place to start.